Industrial Tire (23.5R25) Install on Caterpillar Scraper - Placerville, CA

 Keep it tight, keep it right!

 Step #18.
 Take a step back and enjoy the fruits of your labor

 When it comes to industrial tires, Monster Tires has got you covered.
-We aren’t looking to just sell you a set of tires but to provide you with a real resource you can rely on and develop a relationship with you to last a lifetime.
-You see, we aren’t just a gang of geeks that built a website to try to make a quick buck.
+We aren't looking to just sell you a set of tires but to provide you with a reliable resource and strive to develop a relationship with you that will last a lifetime.
+You see, we aren't just a gang of geeks that built a website to try to make a quick buck.

 We're guys just like you, who have been out there on a job site.
 We've dealt with dirt and debris pelting us in the face on windy days, the stress of trying to operate your unit in tight spaces, the frustrations maneuvering around crowded job sites, and calculating logistics on rough terrain.
 We've been there and done it and that's why when we make suggestions on the best tires to meet your needs, we do so with confidence!